|The Frankfurt-Tipp rating:|

 |Rated:||From 12 years|

 The story is - at least for the target audience - not uninteresting.
-It tells the story of the seven-year-old Jesus (Adam Greaves-Neal) who lives with his parents Maria (Sara Lazzaro) and Josef (Vincent Walsh) in Alexandria.
-This is where the small family fled from the henchmen of King Herod.
-They're actually safe here.
-But when Jesus one day brings a dead boy back to life, it is time for them to move on.
-When Joseph receives the dream message that King Herod has died, he decides to return to Palestine with his family.
-But on the way Jesus heals his seriously ill uncle before the eyes of many people - and puts himself in mortal danger again.
-Because the Roman Centurio Severus (Sean Bean) is attaching himself to his heels to kill the child.
-And while Mary, Joseph and Jesus have to flee again, the desire grows in the boy to finally find out who he really is…
+It tells of seven-year-old Jesus (Adam Greaves-Neal), who lives with his parents Mary (Sara Lazzaro) and Joseph (Vincent Walsh) in Alexandria.
+That's where the little family has fled from King Herod's henchmen.
+Here, they are actually safe.
+But when Jesus one day brings a dead boy back to life, it's time for them to move on.
+When Joseph receives a message in a dream that King Herod has died, he decides to return to Palestine with his family.
+But on the way, in front of the eyes of many people, Jesus heals his uncle who is seriously ill - and in doing so puts himself in mortal danger once again.
+For the Roman Centurion Severus (Sean Bean) attaches himself to his heels to kill the child.
+And as Mary, Joseph and Jesus must once again flee, a desire grows within the boy to finally find out who he really is.

-You always have the feeling here that the makers have tried so hard to step on no one's feet because of the religious topic, that they not only took all the corners and edges out of their film, but also flattened it so much, that in the end it just became uninspired and boring.
-This is really nothing for the cinema, but only for the moth box and therefore only worth seeing for the intrepid!
+You always get the feeling here that the makers tried so doggedly not to step on anyone's toes because of the religious theme that they not only took away all the rough edges from their film by doing so, but also flattened it to such an extent that it just became uninspired and boring in the end.
+This is really nothing for the cinema, but only for the moth-box and therefore only for very intrepid just worth seeing!